 This program prepares graduates to deliver care as physician assistants.
 A primary goal of the physician assistant program is to improve the availability of culturally relevant primary care to underserved populations and educate clinicians to deliver care as a member of a health-care team.

 Master of Science — Leadership

 This full-time, professional degree program prepares graduates for health-care leadership roles in a variety of organizations and as nurse faculty at the community-college level.
-Applicants must have a current registered nurse license and a bachelor’s degree in nursing or a related field.
+Applicants must have a current registered nurse license and a bachelor’s degree.

 Master of Science — Nurse Practitioner

 This program prepares graduates to deliver care as nurse practitioners.
 A primary goal of the nurse practitioner program is to improve the availability of culturally relevant primary care to underserved populations and educate clinicians to deliver care as a member of a health-care team.